-Skip the can and make delicious, flavorful creamed corn at home with a few pantry staples.
+Skip the can and make delicious, flavorful creamed corn at home!
+Made with crispy bacon, onion and a parmesan cream sauce!
 Trust me, you’ll never go back to the pre-made stuff after you try this recipe!
-It’s perfect for weeknight dinners or holiday meals.
+It’s perfect side dish for your Easter table!

 Creamed corn is an American staple.
 Many of us have fond memories of enjoying the canned version of this dish as a kid, but like it often is with nostalgia, when we try it again as an adult, the spark is gone.
 This is what motivated me to make a homemade version of this childhood favorite.
 Let’s fall in love with creamed corn all over again!

 Many folks default to the canned stuff thinking it’s the quickest way to make it, but this recipe proves you can make your own creamed corn from scratch in just 10-15 minutes from start to finish!

 This side dish is perfect for family dinners, holiday meals, or a quick weeknight spread.
 However you serve it, you’re sure to love it!